fzkn1998/Automated-Lane-Barrier-Control-System/README.md

 ## 📄 License

-MIT License - Feel free to use and modify for your projects.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📞 Support